you will leave with:

 No formal qualifications are necessary, and you don’t have to have ever worked in the third or charitable sector.

 You just need to be aged between 16 - 25 and living in Scotland!

 We’re looking for people from every background and are particularly excited to hear from those who have experienced poverty or the care system, are LGBTIQ+ or PoC.

-If you would like to submit your application in another format or have any questions, send Tomiwa an email at firstname.lastname@example.org.
+If you would like to submit your application in another format, send Tomiwa an email at firstname.lastname@example.org.